Need theory

-Need theory, also known as Three needs theory, proposed by psychologist David McClelland, is a motivational model that attempts to explain how the needs for achievement, affiliation, and power affect the actions of people from a managerial context.
-This model was developed in the 1960s, two decades after Maslow's hierarchy of needs was first proposed in the early 1940s.
-McClelland stated that we all have these three types of motivation regardless of age, sex, race, or culture.
+Need theory, also known as three needs theory, is a motivational model and management tool proposed by psychologist David McClelland, which attempts to explain how the needs for achievement, affiliation, and power affect the actions of people.
+The model was developed in the 1960s, two decades after Maslow's hierarchy of needs was first proposed in the early 1940s.
+McClelland stated that every person has these three types of motivation regardless of age, sex, race, or culture.
 The type of motivation by which each individual is driven derives from their life experiences and the opinions of their culture.
 This need theory is often taught in classes concerning management or organizational behaviour.

 Need for achievement

 People who have a need for achievement prefer to work on tasks of moderate difficulty in which results are based on their efforts rather than on anything else to receive feedback on their work.
 Achievement based individuals tend to avoid both high-risk and low-risk situations.
 Low-risk situations are seen as too easy to be valid and the high-risk situations are seen as based more on the luck of the situation rather than the achievements that individual made.
 This personality type is motivated by accomplishment in the workplace and an employment hierarchy with promotional positions.